-1.2 Population and Language
+1.5 Population

-The population of Bahrain currently is over 1,430,000.
-The population consists of Bahrainis, who are mostly Arabs, and the large number of expatriates.
-Bahrainis constitute approximately 46% of the Bahraini population.
+The population of Bahrain currently is 1,484 (in thousands).
+Bahrainis constitute of 47.30% of the total population, while non-Bahrainis constitute of 52.70% by the year 2019.
+Males and Females constitute approximately 62% and 38% consecutively.

 Foreign residents belonging to India, Pakistan, Bangladesh, Middle East, Iran, Philippines, Europe and East Asia constitute the expatriate population of Bahrain.